Eurofighter Typhoon variants: Luftwaffe aircraft

 As of October 2006 Germany had two active EF-2000 fighter wings, Jagdgeschwader 73 and Jagdgeschwader 74.
 JG 73 began converting to the Eurofighter in April 2004.
 JG 74 received its first aircraft on 25 June 2006.

 Royal Air Force aircraft

 The Typhoon replaced the RAF's Tornado F3 (fighter) and Jaguar (ground attack) forces.
-They will equip five front-line squadrons, one front-line flight and one reserve squadrons, the Operational Conversion Unit (OCU).
+They will equip five front-line squadrons, one front-line flight and one reserve squadron, the Operational Conversion Unit (OCU).